TL;DR:

 Why Use It

 BuzzSumo surfaces what is resonating across social and digital platforms.
-For teams seeking to tap into viral potential or analyze what’s working within specific verticals, it offers a window into content that actually gets shared.
+For teams seeking to tap into viral potential or analyze what’s working within specific verticals, it offers a window into content that actually gets shared and liked.

 Where It Falls Short